Encourage promoters and sanctioning bodies participation in improving safety.

 #6.
 Training Program: Required if less than three years of experience Tuck & Roll (road race photos for examples) Target fixation Laying a bike down

 Conduct rider safety meetings that explains how one’s anatomy is impacted by blunt trauma, the life-threating danger of broken ribs, and blows to the head and spine.
 Explain how blunt force can be distributed to decrease damage to the body.
 Help riders better understand the risk/reward of the choices they make while racing.
-These training sessions will be provided at FLAP schools, CFTA events and by request at other events and facilities.
+These training sessions will be provided at Feel Like a Pro schools, WFT events and by request at other events and facilities.

 #7.
 Address potential ambulance and safety personnel shortcomings.
 Not really sure to remediate.